open-policy-agent/opa/docs/docs/policy-language.md

 <RunSnippet command="data.negation.t"/>

 Negation is required to check whether some value _does not_ exist in a collection: `not p["foo"]`.
 That is not the same as complementing the `==` operator in an expression `p[_] == "foo"` which yields `p[_] != "foo"` which means for any item in `p`, return true if the item is not `"foo"`.
-See more details [here](/projects/regal/rules/bugs/not-equals-in-loop).
+See more details [in the Regal documentation](/projects/regal/rules/bugs/not-equals-in-loop).

 For example, we can write a rule that defines a document containing names of apps not deployed on the `"prod"` site: